Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Catalogue of errors led to six year old girl dying of sepsis

-In July 2017 six year old Coco Bradford died in a Bristol hospital after receiving treatment at the Royal Cornwall Hospital in Truro.
-An independent report has previously criticised the hospital and those involved as they missed opportunities save the young girl’s life.
+In July 2017 six-year-old Coco Bradford died in a Bristol hospital after receiving treatment at the Royal Cornwall Hospital in Truro.
+An independent report has previously criticised the hospital and those involved as they missed opportunities to save the young girl’s life.

-It was alleged by the family that the staff at the hospital tried to cover up their own failings by blaming her autism through suggesting that she was difficult to treat.
+It was alleged by the family that the staff at the hospital tried to cover up their own failings by blaming her autism by suggesting that she was difficult to treat.

-Mrs Bradford told the coroner she has fought for years to expose the truth and fallings around her daughters death.
+Mrs Bradford told the coroner she had fought for years to expose the truth and fallings around her daughter's death.
 She said the failures, delays and lack of treatments was 'staggering in this day of modern medicine.'

 The inquest, at Truro Coroner Court, continues.

-But taking a step back from the detail, no child should be sent home from hospital with these symptoms.
-As I see in my own day to day practice, sepsis remains a silent killer even where the condition should be suspected or may even be obvious.
-No parent should need to go through this nightmare and if it is found that there was a cover-up afterwards, as the family believe there was, I look forward to reading that the necessary action has been taken by the Trust.
+But taking a step back from the details, no child should be sent home from hospital with these symptoms.
+As I see in my own day-to-day practice, sepsis remains a silent killer even where the condition should be suspected or may even be obvious.
+No parent should need to go through this nightmare and if it is found that there was a cover-up afterward, as the family believes there was, I look forward to reading that the necessary action has been taken by the Trust.
 The patients of Cornwall deserve no less".

 How we can help